Troubleshooting & FAQ

 Can I start, monitor, or cancel DBOS workflows from a non-DBOS application?

-Yes, your non-DBOS application can create a DBOS Client (Python docs, TypeScript docs) and use it to enqueue a workflow in your DBOS application and interact with it or check its status.
+Yes, your non-DBOS application can create a DBOS Client (Python, TypeScript, Go, Java) and use it to enqueue a workflow in your DBOS application and interact with it or check its status.

 What happens if you start two workflows with the same workflow ID?